o3de/o3de.org/content/docs/userguide/sky/skyboxes-materials-applying.md

 ---
-description: ' Learn how to apply a skybox material to a skybox in your &ALY; level. '
+description: ' Learn how to apply a skybox material to a skybox in your Lumberyard level. '
 title: Applying Skybox Materials to a Skybox
 ---
 # Applying Skybox Materials to a Skybox {#sky-skyboxes-materials-applying}